What is L.D.P.?

 What if my student needs extra help?

-The Language Development Program also oversees a satellite office known as the Student Resource Center located in the library.
-This center is equipped with computers as well as other instructional supplies, which enable EL students to meet the demands of their academic courses.
-In addition, the Student Center is run by our Bilingual Specialists who supervise after school programs such as Homework Club and CAHSEE tutoring.
+The Language Development Program also oversees a satellite office with two EL Data Specialists located in the library.
+The library is equipped with computers as well as other instructional supplies, which enable EL students to meet the demands of their academic courses.
 Newcomers are placed in Fresh Start, a lunch advisory during the first semester of the school year.
 The advisory meets Monday-Thursday for 25 minutes and allows mentors to assists students with homework, development of Basic Interpersonal Communication Skills (BICS), and provides opportunities to participate in Link Crew activities to become familiar with La Serna culture.

 What about activities?